 Start by curling the leaves on all the pieces (see video).
-Then, hot-glue the small piece without a center hole to the top of the toothpick.
+Then, use hot glue or craft glue to adhere the small piece without a center hole to the top of the toothpick.
 Before the glue sets, add the next piece and squish together to flatten the glob of hot glue.
-Add all the leaves in the smallest size, offsetting the petals and dabbing a bit of white glue at the toothpick between layers.
+Add all the leaves in the smallest size, offsetting the petals and dabbing a bit of craft glue (find out my favorite craft glue) at the toothpick between layers.
 Continue to the next size set of leaves and follow the process until complete.

 TIP: Find flat-top toothpicks at the grocery store next to the regular toothpicks.
 They have a spindle top.
 I used a brand from Diamond called L'Elegance Toothpicks.